BPS cohomology for rank 2 degree 0 Higgs bundles (and more): The computation

 \end{lemma} \begin{proof} For all stable objects $L$ of class $v$ we have

-Thus over $\IsoPairs$, the cohomology sheaf of the complex $\tRHom$ in degree $-1$ is has constant rank equal to $1$ and in degree $0$ is has constant rank equal to $2g$.
-As above, since $\ModuliStack_{1}$ is smooth we deduce the lemma. \end{proof}
+Thus over $\IsoPairs$, the cohomology sheaf of the complex $\tRHom$ in degree $-1$ has constant rank equal to $1$ and in degree $0$ has constant rank equal to $2g$.
+For every Setting 1-4, the stacks $\ModuliStack_1^{s}$ have the resolution property.
+Thus we can apply Lemma~\ref{lm-motive_zero_sec_picard_perfect} to deduce the identity for $E(\DiagNonSplit)$. \end{proof}

-\begin{corollary} By the cut-and-paste relation for $\SingNonSplit = \OffDiagNonSplit \cup \DiagNonSplit$ we have
+\begin{corollary} By the cut-and-paste relation for $\SingNonSplit = \OffDiagNonSplit \sqcup \DiagNonSplit$ we have

 \end{corollary}